 How does bulk scanning work?

 When you choose SecureScan for your bulk scanning needs, the process is simple and straightforward.
 We handle the heavy lifting, logistics, and planning at your direction, ensuring the end result meets your expectations.

-You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, and the number of fields you want to extract from your documents in order to estimate a cost for your project.
+You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, and the number of fields you want to extract from your documents in order to estimate a cost for your scanning project.

 Our team will arrive at your location at a predetermined time to retrieve your documents.
 Your boxes will be carefully loaded onto our truck by members of our team, and an inventory is taken to ensure that every box is accounted for.
 Then, we will safely and securely transport your documents back to the scanning facility for initial processing.

 Some customers prefer to ship the documents directly, especially in cases where the documents will be shredded after scanning and do not need to be returned.
 We can send you postage-paid document boxes which you can fill and drop off at a UPS shipping location of your choice as an alternative, at no extra cost to you.

-Step 3.
-Preparation: Each document will be manually reviewed for rips, tears, fading, or any other kind of damage that might hinder a high-quality scan.
-We remove staples, paperclips, flatten creases, and tape down sticky notes to prepare the documents for the scanners.
+Each document will be reviewed for rips, tears, fading, or any other kind of damage that might prevent a successful scan.
+We remove staples, paperclips, flatten creases, and tape down sticky notes to be captured along with the document.